progfolio/mel/README.md

 ## File Inclusion

-Content stored in other files can be included via the `mel-load` function.
+Content stored in other files can be included via the `mel-read` function.
-The `mel-load` function can be used to parse and load files into a template.
+The `mel-read` function can be used to parse and load files into a template.